italia/daf-docs/overview/index.rst

 * community of hackers, developers, and companies that use the tools to create value-added applications and services;
 * the world of research and innovation.
 Thanks to the DAF, it is possible to promote initiatives to involve the world of research and innovation on issues of public interest.

 The DAF is based on a security system, access management and data separation that allows you to manage data access permissions.
-This way, all DAF features will be exposed to all types of users mentioned above.
+In this way, all DAF features will be exposed to all types of users mentioned above.
 Users will only have access to the data for which the user profile they belong to has been granted access rights.

 The following image provides an architectural snapshot of the DAF architecture: